Robert Schlögl

 Robert Schlögl (born 23 February 1954 in Munich) is a German chemist known for research in catalysis.
 Currently, he is the Director and Scientific Member of the Fritz Haber Institute of the Max Planck Society in Berlin and the Max Planck Institute for Chemical Energy Conversion in Mülheim an der Ruhr.
+He became president of the Alexander von Humboldt Foundation in 2023.